 Handles, Pulls, Panic Bars

-Door Hardware – Handles, pulls, latches, locks, exit devices and other operable parts on doors shall comply – Operable parts of such hardware shall be 34 inches minimum and 48 inches maximum above the finish floor or ground.
+Door Hardware – ADA compliant locks, exit devices, handles, pulls, latches, and other operable parts on doors shall comply – Operable parts of such hardware shall be 34 inches minimum and 48 inches maximum above the finish floor or ground.

 Operable parts shall be operable with one hand and shall not require tight grasping, pinching, or twisting of the wrist.
 Most lever-operated mechanisms, push-type mechanisms, and U-shaped handles are acceptable designs.
 The force required to activate operable parts shall be 5 pounds (22.2 N) maximum.

 Door hardware that can be operated with a closed fist or a loose grip accommodates the greatest range of users.
 Hardware that requires simultaneous hand and finger movements require greater dexterity and coordination, and is not recommended.